b4yuan/sefa_classroom/README.md

 - Grade all homeworks: Call the file with the tag `--grade_all`.
 This will grade all homeworks for which a professor-created example folder exists in the professor directory.
 `python3 runSystem.py --grade_all`

+Throughout this process, feedback messages are written to a text file in filteredOutput.txt and grades are added to _profFiles\mastergrades.csv_ for easy reference.

 ### Grading Process
 The system works in two loops.
 The top-level loop grades each homework at a time - all student repositories are graded for one homework before moving on to the next homework.
 The bottom level loop grades each student's repository at a time - all steps are completed for one student's repository before moving on to the next.